Tube-dwelling spider: Distribution

+Description

 Members of this family are easily recognized because their first three pairs of legs are arranged forward instead of two and they have six eyes instead of eight, arranged in a semicircle.
 The leg structure appears to be an adaptation for living in silken tubes.
 Unlike those of the atypical tarantulas, these tubes may branch and are often built in tree bark fissures, as well as under stones.